Clarksville Birth Injury and Cerebral Palsy Lawyer

 - Being sent home after water broke or while in labor

-If you see any of the following with your baby, your baby may have suffered a birth injury:
+If your baby displays any of the following symptoms, they may have suffered a birth injury:

 - Difficulty breathing